mfouesneau/dustapprox/docs/index.rst

         \overline{f_T} = \frac{\int_\lambda \lambda f_\lambda T(\lambda) d\lambda}{\int_\lambda \lambda T(\lambda) d\lambda}.
         \end{equation}

-The flux equation above slightly change if we consider energy detector types, but the general idea remains the same.
+The flux equation above changes slightly if we consider energy detector types, but the general idea remains the same.
 The magnitude in :math:`T` is given by

 .. math::